-In order to provide for matches between character sets and case insensitivity, Sieve borrows ACAP's comparator registry.
+In order to provide for matches between character sets and case insensitivity, Sieve uses the comparators defined in the Internet Application Protocol Collation Registry [COLLATION].

 However, when a string represents the name of a header, the comparator is never user-specified.
 Header comparisons are always done with the "i;ascii-casemap" operator, i.e., case-insensitive comparisons, because this is the way things are defined in the message specification [IMAIL].